pyeventsourcing/eventsourcing/docs/topics/application.rst

     app = SimpleApplication(uri='sqlite:///:memory:')

 The ``SimpleApplication`` has an event store, provided by the library's ``EventStore`` class, which it uses with SQLAlchemy infrastructure.
 It uses the library function ``construct_sqlalchemy_eventstore()`` to construct its event store.
-To use different infrastructure, override the ``setup_event_store()`` method, and read about alternatives in the :doc:`infrastructure layer </topics/infrastructure>`.
+To use different infrastructure, override the application's ``setup_event_store()`` method, and read about alternatives in the :doc:`infrastructure layer </topics/infrastructure>`.

 .. code:: python

     assert app.event_store

-The ``SimpleApplication`` also has persistence policy, provided by the library's ``PersistencePolicy`` class.
+The ``SimpleApplication`` also has a persistence policy, provided by the library's ``PersistencePolicy`` class.
 The persistence policy appends domain events to its event store whenever they are published.
 It also has an aggregate repository, provided by the library's ``EventSourcedRepository`` class.
 Both the persistence policy and the repository use the event store.

 .. code:: python